 I know, I said “No Particular Order”, but Lula here is probably my favorite relative I never met.
-So I sorta have to start with her.
+So she needs to be very near the front of the line.

 Born in Fennimore, Wisconsin to George and Libbie (Brown) Earl – or rather, to Libbie.
 George died in February 1867; Lula was born in March.

 By September of the same year, Libbie had married Orrin R. Millard, a cousin of George’s.
 The couple was back in their hometown (Newton Falls, Ohio) by 1870, with Lula and their daughter Minnie.
 They would add a son and a third daughter by 1875.

 About 1880 or ’81, the family headed west out of Ohio, settling in Crookston, Minnesota, near Grand Forks, North Dakota.
 Within months of their arrival, 14-year old Lula met and eloped with John Wesley (“JW”) Ralston, age 21, son of a local rancher.
 One very cold late November evening, they drove an ox team to Arvilla, ND, got married, and went to a dance.
 The marriage lasted until JW’s death in 1943, and produced eleven children, seven of whom would survive to adulthood.

 Libbie’s mother Mary was a Civil War Widow.
 Mary’s grandmother was Abigail “Nabby” Wood – a direct descendant of numerous Mayflower and Plymouth Colony families, including the Alden and Mullins lines, plus the (At)Wood, Jenney, Pratt, Priest, Hatch, Doty, and Rogers families.

 At her death, Lula had been the oldest resident of Meagher County, Montana.
 My mother visited her great-grandparents a few times, and remembers her mother warning her that Great-Grandma did not approve of girls wearing pants, so it was all dresses and skirts during those stays.